AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 ## 1- Glide

-### The time for Glide per photo with an empty cache is shown in the table below.
+The time for Glide per photo with an empty cache is shown in the table below.
 Take note that these times represent the average of ten tries:

-### The following table displays the average loading time as well as the time required to load the entire list of images:
+The following table displays the average loading time as well as the time required to load the entire list of images:

 ## 2- Coil

-### Coil's turn is now.
+Coil's turn is now.

-### Here is a list of all the pictures:
+Here is a list of all the pictures:

 ## 3- Picasso

-### similar to Picasso:
+Similar to Picasso:

-### the duration for the entire set of images:
+The duration for the entire set of images: